Methods of payment Abuse

 sudo update-ca-certificates

-However, this method is appropriate when programs use the system storage of trusted certificates.
-Browsers (Firefox and Google Chrome) have their own certificate stores and do not use the system storage.
-You need to import certificates separately in each browser.
+However, this method is appropriate when programs use the system's trusted certificate store.
+Browsers (Firefox and Google Chrome) have their own certificate stores and do not use the system store.
+Each browser needs to import certificates separately.

 Chrome, Firefox, Thunderbird use nssdb to work with certificates.
 You can import certificates both in the browser GUI and in the terminal using the certutil program.